Jenny Tran, PhD

 Personal Interests

-Being a Los Angeles native, I revel in occasionally escaping the busy city and finding peace in the Eastern Sierra mountains where I enjoy camping and fishing with my partner and our two dogs.
-If I was not a psychologist, I would most likely be a party planner.
-I love crafting, coming up with themes, making charcuterie boards, dressing up, and bringing people together to honor ourselves and the people we love.
+Being a Los Angeles native, I revel in occasionally escaping the busy county and finding peace in the Eastern Sierra mountains, where I enjoy camping and fishing with my partner and our two dogs.
+My friends often joke that I have a second job as an event planner—I enjoy crafting, curating themes, creating charcuterie boards, dressing up, and bringing people together to celebrate both ourselves and the ones we love.